RafDevX/NodeBB-DD2391/report/report.typ

   caption: "NodeBB Settings Related to Account Protection" ) <account-settings>

-The behaviour of this account locking mechanism can be verified in the NodeBB source code #footnote[https://github.com/NodeBB/NodeBB/blob/0acb2fcfe472cb745618e806e41af3e551580fad/src/user/auth.js#L16C5-L40].
+The behavior of this account locking mechanism can be verified in the NodeBB source code @nodebb-src-lockout.
 A locked account can be recovered by the user themselves by receiving a password reset link via email.

-For validation and demonstration purposes, we developed a Python script #footnote[available at `unauthorized_access/bruteforce.py` in the GitHub submission] that executes a TCNX attack against a specific target user.
+For validation and demonstration purposes, we developed a Python script #footnote[available at `unauthorized_access/bruteforce.py` in the project repository submission] that executes a TCNX attack against a specific target user.
 We could validate that user accounts are indeed locked according to the setting.
 The script can easily be modified for untargeted attacks, and a modification for individual password lists per user is also possible.

 We could not identify any additional countermeasures by NodeBB against the threat models outlined in this section of the report, for example automatic IP blocking (manual IP blocking is possible though).
 Therefore, the default protections do not differentiate between distributed and non-distributed attacks.